c6o/docs/content/_fragments/cli-install.md

 > You may need to use `sudo npm install -g @c6o/cli` if your current user doesn't have permission to the installation folders.

 > [!WIP]
-> Yarn fails to install the @c6o/cli, so please use npm for now.
+> Yarn currently does not work to install the cli, please use homebrew or npm.